GodotMisogi/AeroFuse.jl/docs/src/howto.md

 How to work with airfoil geometry.

 ### Import Coordinates File
 You can specify the path consisting of the foil's coordinates to the `read_foil` function.
-The format requires a header for the name by default, but this can be disabled and a custom name can be provided by setting the optional `header` and `name` variables.
+The format for the coordinates file requires a header for the name in the first line of the file.
+A custom name can be provided by setting the optional `name` variable.

 ````@example howto
 # Airfoil coordinates file path